austinmama/dl/order-connect.md

 1. In the Gateway section, select a geography, followed by a market, type, site, and routing option.
 Then, select a provider, connection speed, and port.

-   Available speeds are based on your provider's location. {{site.data.keyword.dl_short}} Connect supports the following speeds: 50 Mbps, 100 Mbps, 200 Mbps, 500 Mbps, 1 Gbps, 2 Gbps, 5 Gbps, 10 Gbps, 25 Gbps, 40 Gbps, 50 Gbps, and 100 Gbps.
+   Available speeds are based on your provider's location. {{site.data.keyword.dl_short}} Connect supports the following speeds: 50 Mbps, 100 Mbps, 200 Mbps, 500 Mbps, 1 Gbps, 2 Gbps, 5 Gbps, and 10 Gbps.
+(Speeds of 25 Gbps, 40 Gbps, 50 Gbps, and 100 Gbps are available on 100G NNIs only.)
    {: note}

    ![Location section](/images/dl-location-connect.png){: caption="Location section" caption-side="bottom"}